 Premature birth and low birth weight: Older women are more likely to deliver their babies prematurely, before 37 weeks.
 As a result, older moms are at risk of having babies weighing less than 5.5 pounds at birth.

 Although these risks are real, you can control many of them with good prenatal care.
 Through prenatal screening and testing you can know if your baby has a problem -- or a higher chance of one -- before birth.
-With that information, you can get ready to care for a child with disabilities, or you can decide to end the pregnancy.
+The information is extremely helpful to your doctor to help plan best management during pregnancy, labor and delivery.
+With that information, you can get ready to care for a child with disabilities if necessary.